PROF. ALBRECHT BERGER (Ludwig Maximilians University, Munich)

 Re-Writing the Urban History of Constantinople

-After its foundation in the early forth century on the site of ancient Byzantium, Constantinople rose, within a few decades, to the rank of capital of the eastern Roman empire.
-But although Byzantium had a long and distinguished history, it obviously lacked a number of qualities which were deemed necessary for a predecessor of the new political and ecclesiastical centre: Byzantium had never been the seat of empire before; it had only few ancient monuments and almost no Christian past.
+After its foundation in the early fourth century on the site of ancient Byzantium, Constantinople rose, within a few decades, to the rank of capital of the eastern Roman empire.
+But although Byzantium had a long and distinguished history, it obviously lacked a number of qualities that were deemed necessary for a predecessor of the new political and ecclesiastical centre: Byzantium had never been the seat of the empire before; it had only a few ancient monuments and almost no Christian past.

 My lecture tries to demonstrate how this defect was cured, in a first phase, by importing antiquities and martyrs, and by inventing an urban history worthy to a city of this importance and how this invented history was later reshaped and rewritten, according to the needs of the changing times.
 Constantinople finally became, in the imagination of its inhabitants, the last, apocalyptical capital of the Roman empire, whose future downfall meant the end of empire and of the whole world.